How Many Credits Do Online MBA Programs Require?

 Quarters vs. Semesters

-While many programs operate on a semester-based program, others use a quarter system.
-A quarter system divides an academic year into four segments, as opposed to the semester system, which divides the academic year into two.
+While many programs operate on a semester-based schedule, others use a quarter system.
+A quarter system divides an academic year into four segments instead of the semester system, which divides the academic year into two.
 This is an important distinction when weighing credit requirements.
-MBA programs that operate on a quarter system, like the one at the University of North Carolina at Chapel Hill, often require more credit hours, but that does not necessarily translate to a longer program.
-In the quarter system, classes are offered in ten-week sessions, allowing students to complete their credits faster than those enrolled in a traditional semester system.
+MBA programs that operate on a quarter system, like the one at the University of North Carolina at Chapel Hill, often require more credit hours, but that only sometimes translates to a more extended program.
+The quarter system offers classes in ten-week sessions, allowing students to complete their credits faster than those enrolled in a traditional semester system.

 Advanced Standing and Remediation

 The opposite of advanced standing is remediation.
-Many programs require students who do not have prior business experience to take pre-MBA foundational classes in business-related subjects.
+Many programs require students without prior business experience to take pre-MBA foundational classes in business-related subjects.
 For example, Southern New Hampshire University’s foundational courses include mathematics and statistics for business, economics for business, financial reporting and analysis, business law, and human behavior in organizations.
-This type of coursework is usually completed before the program start date and can take up to an entire semester to complete.
+This coursework is usually completed before the program start date and can take up to an entire semester.

 Core Requirements vs. Concentrations

 Most online MBA programs dedicate at least 30 credits to core curriculum classes, such as accounting, financial reporting, business communications, organizational behavior, and marketing.
 The core curriculum usually comprises about two-thirds of a program’s total credits.
-The remaining credits are dedicated to elective courses, which can focus on a range of subjects, such as data analytics, global finance, branding, supply chain, and entrepreneurship, among many others.
+The remaining credits are dedicated to elective courses, which can focus on various subjects, such as data analytics, global finance, branding, supply chain, and entrepreneurship, among many others.

 Many online MBA programs offer the opportunity to concentrate or specialize in specific areas like healthcare management, financial businesses, or organizational leadership.
-In some instances, a concentration or specialization can be achieved simply by completing a unified set of classes within the elective criteria of an MBA program, with no additional credits necessary.
+In some instances, students can achieve a concentration or specialization simply by completing a unified set of classes within the elective criteria of an MBA program, with no additional credits necessary.
 Villanova University’s online MBA program can be completed in 48 credits regardless of whether students enroll in one of the school’s four concentrations (finance, marketing, analytics, international business, or strategic management).

 The Number of Credits in Popular Online MBA Programs